NakamotoInstitute/nakamotoinstitute.org/README.md

 5. Download the PDFs and txts [here](https://nakamotoinstitute.org/static/docs/sni-docs.zip) and place them in `/static/templates/docs`

-6. Set up a virtualenv with `virtualenv --no-site-packages venv` and `. venv/bin/activate`
+6. Set up a virtualenv with `virtualenv -p python3 --no-site-packages venv` and `. venv/bin/activate`

 7. Install the dependencies using `pip install -r requirements.txt`.